vackosar/vackosar.github.io/google-product-taxonomy-viewer.md

 [comment]: <> (permalink: /google-product-taxonomy)

+Google Product Taxonomy is a product categorization tree into which merchants products are automatically categorized.
+The automatic categorization is performed [automaticaly based on product input fields](https://support.google.com/merchants/answer/6324436?hl=en) provided by the merchant.

+You can explore product category below.
 Click on the __green nodes__ below to Google Product Taxonomy interactively.
 The second click collapses the children.

 <script src="/js/d3.v6.min.js" type="text/javascript"></script>